Composable Core-sets for Determinant Maximization Problems via Spectral Spanners: Introduction

 and $|c(V_i)| \le t$ for any $V_i$.
 A composable core-set of a small size immediately yields a communication-efficient distributed approximation algorithm: if each set $V_i$ is stored on a separate machine, then all machines can compute and transmit core-sets, $c(V_i)$'s, to a central server, which can then perform the final computation over the union.
 Similarly, core-sets make it possible to design a streaming algorithm which processes $N$ vectors in one pass using only $\sqrt{Nt}$ storage.
 This is achieved by dividing the stream of data into blocks of size $\sqrt{Nt}$, computing and storing a core-set for each block, and then performing the computation over the union.

-In this paper we show that, for a given set $V_i\in\Re^d$, an $\alpha$-spectral spanner of $V_i$ for a carefully chosen $\alpha$ provides a good core-set of $V_i$s.
+In this paper we show that, for a given set $V_i\in\Re^d$, an $\alpha$-spectral spanner of $V_i$ for a proper value of $\alpha$ provides a good core-set of $V_i$s.
 Specifically, we show that for many (spectral) optimization problems, such as determinant maximization, $D$-optimal design or min-eigenvalue maximization, this approach leads to almost the best possible composable core-set in the worst case.

 In what follows we discuss a specific application, to determinant maximization, in more detail.